gianniskokkinis/Social-Book-Store/README.md

 # 📚 Social Book Store

-The **Social Book Store** is a social bookstore based on Spring Boot, where users can upload and exchange books for free.
+The **Social Book Store** is a bookstore based on Spring Boot, where users can upload and exchange books for free.

 ### Requirements